 - We’re overly concerned about feedback from others.
 We play their words over and over, analyzing them – often incorrectly – for what they ‘really’ meant.

 - We feel great when we’re praised and dejected when we’re criticized.
 A medical resident I know told me this is a constant challenge as her often-fickle supervising physicians build her up or tear her down.

 - We’re not present with others.
-If we’re obsessing about how others view us, we’re not free to give them our full attention and have their best interests at heart.
+If we’re obsessing about how others view us, we’re not free to give them our full attention and put their needs above our own.
 I can’t count how many times I’ve forgotten someone’s name because of the inner conversation I was having with myself!

 - We think our only options are the ones in front of us.
 When we idolize the people ‘ahead’ of us – whether it’s a boss, celebrity, older parent, or mentor, we think we have to be like them.
-We won’t feel free to look at them objectively and choose something different.
+(Social media feeds into this, too.)
+We won’t feel free to look at them objectively, embracing what fits God’s design for us, and passing on what doesn’t.
 This is why, for example, I thought I had to get a PhD after seminary.

 - We don’t take risks.
 If we desperately want others’ approval, we’ll find it very hard to fail.
 We’ll either end up not trying, or, just taking baby steps that we can easily accomplish.
 Put differently, we won’t trust God for anything big.

 - We don’t influence or impact others.
 Asking others to validate us makes us hesitant.
 Maybe not with our actual words, but with our body language and other non-verbal cues.
 People see our insecurity and don’t want to follow us.
 (Which can lead to more insecurity!)

 So, while others are meant to encourage and affirm us, their encouragement and affirmation can never be ultimate.